 The Solace equivalent to QoS 0 is a message delivery mode of Direct.

 The Solace equivalent to QoS 1 is a message delivery mode of Guaranteed (that is, non‑persistent or persistent).
-For more information, see Working With Guaranteed Messages.
+For more information, see Guaranteed Messages.

 The following figure shows how different QoS levels may be applied to the same message.
-From a publisher to a Solace router, an MQTT publish message uses the QoS level assigned by the message publisher.
-From the router to the message subscriber, an MQTT publish message uses the QoS level set by the matching topic subscription for the consuming client.
+From a publisher to a message broker, an MQTT publish message uses the QoS level assigned by the message publisher.
+From the message broker to the message subscriber, an MQTT publish message uses the QoS level set by the matching topic subscription for the consuming client.